johnbayko/hicp/docs/hicp.rst

     the attributes are visible, seeing them disappear could annoy the user, so ought to be avoided.

-      Q. Could I set an attribute with length 0, so that no text displays that attribute, but text added at that point (say, the end) will have it?
+      Q: Could I set an attribute with length 0, so that no text displays that attribute, but text added at that point (say, the end) will have it?

-      A. The user agent is free to remove any 0 length attributes and join adjacent attributes that are the same value, even those at the end of the content, so don't count on it.
+      A: The user agent is free to remove any 0 length attributes and join adjacent attributes that are the same value, even those at the end of the content, so don't count on it.
 Either use "server" editing mode to update the content and attributes at the same time, or wait for a